zef/zef.studio/Content/journal/zef-studio.md

 contributing and sharing very much of my work online.
 This is something I'm trying to get over.

-I’ve realized that the answer to the question “who cares?” really doesn't matter beyond the fact that _I care_.
+I've realized that the answer to the question "who cares?" really doesn't matter beyond the fact that _I care_.
 I want to do this for myself — even if nobody else reads it.
 With that mindset, I intend to treat it as a personal journal and archive of some of my projects.
 Somewhere to reflect on what I have made and